Probate Administration Attorneys in Melrose, MA

 Some common examples include:

-- Property that is held in a trust that was created by the decedent
+- Property that is held in a trust that was created by the decedent.

 - Any proceeds that stem from a life insurance policy or retirement account that names a beneficiary.